jina-ai/jina/docs/chapters/io/index.md

         # ...
 ```

-`buffer` now stores the file path, so we convert it back to normal string with `.decode()` and reads from the file path.
+`buffer` now stores the file path, so we convert it back to a normal string with `.decode()` and read from the file path.

-One can also combine two types of data together, e.g.
+You can also combine two types of data, like:

 ```python
 def input_fn():